 “Republicans got a full repeal bill through in 2015!
 Why can’t they do the same thing now?”

 No, they didn’t.
 Those who argue that they did need to understand that the 2015 supposed ‘full repeal’ legislation DID NOT PASS the Senate as it was written.
 Why?
-Because the Senate Parliamentarian (Elizabeth McDonough) blocked repeal of IPAB and other non budgetary items because they were considered non budgetary in nature and as such stricken by her as extraneous.
+Because the Senate Parliamentarian (Elizabeth MacDonough) blocked repeal of IPAB and other non budgetary items because they were considered non budgetary in nature and as such stricken by her as extraneous.
 Why was Senator Cruz forced to follow the Byrd Rule via Budget Reconciliation in 2015?
 Because a FULL repeal vote would have required 60 votes in the U.S. Senate under Rule 22 which would require 8 senate Democrat votes which we DID NOT HAVE THEN and we DO NOT HAVE NOW.
-This was the necessity of following the same rules in our recent attempt (foiled by the “Freedom Caucus”) to pass the American Health Care Act.
+This is the necessity of following the same rules to pass the Senate’s “Better Care Reconciliation” Act.

 So, we have to live within the REALITY of how the U.S. Senate works.
-That’s WHY the Budget Reconciliation process was used to attempt to pass the American Health Care Act which would have provided desperately needed relief to millions of Americans who are suffering under Obamacare, even though it wasn’t a ‘full repeal‘ bill.
+That’s WHY the Budget Reconciliation process is being used in an effort to pass the “Better Care Reconciliation Act” which if passed will provide desperately needed relief to millions of Americans who are suffering under Obamacare, even though it isn’t a ‘full repeal‘ bill.

 Why can’t we just shove it through like the Democrats did in 2009 via Reconciliation?

-There was one idea that MIGHT have actually WORKED and it came from the brilliant legal mind of Senator Ted Cruz.
-After tangling with the Senate Parliamentarian back in 2015 when she stripped non budgetary items from what was originally a ‘full repeal‘ bill, Senator Cruz came up with the idea of REPLACING Elizabeth McDonough (Senate Parliamentarian) with Vice President Mike Pence so that items that were non budgetary in nature may have actually passed since they would now have to pass the muster of Mike Pence and not her.
+There is one idea that might actually work and it comes from the brilliant legal mind of Senator Ted Cruz.
+After tangling with the Senate Parliamentarian back in 2015 when she stripped non budgetary items from what was originally a ‘full repeal‘ bill, Senator Cruz came up with the idea of REPLACING Elizabeth MacDonough (Senate Parliamentarian) with Vice President Mike Pence so that items that were non budgetary in nature may actually pass since they would now have to pass muster of Mike Pence and not her.
 The question is would Mitch McConnell allow this?
 He used the “Nuclear Option” earlier this year to seat Justice Neil Gorsuch on the U.S. Supreme Court so he is certainly no stranger to “extreme” Parliamentary maneuvers.
 If Senate Republicans can’t come to an agreement soon on a final bill, we may just find out how far he’s willing to go.